legislation/data-documentation/formats/atom.md

  * for legislation and associated documents, the (re)publication or withdrawal of an individual resource on legislation.gov.uk, such as the XML for the enacted/made version or a specific revised Point in Time for an item of legislation, or a PDF of an item of legislation or associated document;
  * for effects, the (re)publication of new or updated effects within or against an item of legislation

 As well as the common feed elements listed above, the Publication Log also uses elements in the `http://www.legislation.gov.uk/namespaces/publication-log` namespace, normally using the prefix `pbl:`.
-For more information, refer to the [Publication Log fields list](/api/publication-log.md#fields).
+For more information, refer to the [Publication Log](/api/publication-log.md) section of this documentation.

 For example, below is an entry relating to the publication of the XML for the 21/7/2022 revised Point in Time of the Sentencing Act 2022: